 Well for one, thing Sophia has to do maybe twice as many kicks and strokes!
 That’s an extra challenge.
 She recently had two knee surgeries – the breast stroke whip-kick is especially hard on knee joints.
 Sophia also had to believe she could put herself out there on the world stage.
 Likewise, Sophia’s body is more suited than mine to some situations.
 She could use both her hands and legs to grip and open a large artists’ gesso container in my studio.
 I could only wrestle the lid with my hands.

-It is my intention to have this art of Sophia plus two more works on display at the USOC Visitors Center by the Memorial Day 2019 weekend.
+Sophia’s sculpture plus two more works will be installed at the USOC Visitors Center before July 4, 2019.
 We invite you to experience this emotionally compelling art and the athletes it represents.
 Plus, it is fascinating to see the entire Center.
 Perhaps you can be lucky enough to score a tour with Sophia.

 Follow the conversation #SculptingSophia #SculptingPara